wuxc/pywin32doc/md/PyUrlCacheHANDLE.md

 ## PyUrlCacheHANDLE Object

-Handle used to enumerate the browser cache.
+Handle used to enumerate the browser cache\.

-Created by[win32inet::FindFirstUrlCacheEntry](win32inet.md#win32inetfindfirsturlcacheentry).
-Object's Close()
+Created by[win32inet::FindFirstUrlCacheEntry](win32inet.md#win32inetfindfirsturlcacheentry)\.
+Object's Close\(\)

-method calls FindCloseUrlCache to free the handle.
+method calls FindCloseUrlCache to free the handle\.